artur-ciocanu/launch.en/help/extension-dev/backwards-compatibility.md

 The following types of changes to your extension are not allowed:

-1. You may not rename a component
+1. You may not rename a component.
 2. You may not remove a component.
 3. You may not remove a field from a component.
 4. You may not change optional fields to required fields.